datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 Coming soon!

-## BigQuery Usage Stats
+# BigQuery Usage Stats

 For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).

-### Setup
+## Setup

 To install this plugin, run `pip install 'acryl-datahub[bigquery-usage]'`.

-### Capabilities
+### Prerequisites

-This plugin extracts the following:

-- Statistics on queries issued and tables and columns accessed (excludes views)
-- Aggregation of these statistics into buckets, by day or hour granularity

-Note: the client must have one of the following OAuth scopes, and should be authorized on all projects you'd like to ingest usage stats from.
+The Google Identity must have one of the following OAuth scopes granted to it:

 - https://www.googleapis.com/auth/logging.read
 - https://www.googleapis.com/auth/logging.admin
 - https://www.googleapis.com/auth/cloud-platform.read-only
 - https://www.googleapis.com/auth/cloud-platform

+And should be authorized on all projects you'd like to ingest usage stats from.

+## Capabilities

+This plugin extracts the following:

+- Statistics on queries issued and tables and columns accessed (excludes views)
+- Aggregation of these statistics into buckets, by day or hour granularity

 :::note